 Adding Content from LinkedIn Learning to Docebo

 To browse content in LinkedIn Learning’s catalog, you can press the Filter item in the action bar at the top of the catalog.
-Now, you can search for specific content, or filter by subject and difficulty.
+Now, you can search for specific content, or filter courses by subject ,difficulty or course language.
 You can also sort the catalog using the corresponding menu on the right side of the action bar at the top.

 When you find a course that you want to sync into your Docebo platform, press the Import button in the course’s tile.
 In the right panel, select whether you want to import the course as a new course in the platform or to save it as learning object in the Central Learning Object Repository.

 Importing Content into the LMS as Training Material

 When importing the course as a learning object, it will sync directly in your platform’s CLOR.
 Flag the Import LinkedIn Learning course(s) as Training Material in Central Repository option and press Next at the bottom of the slideout panel.
 On the Category page, you can select into which learning object category you want to place the content, but this step is not mandatory.
 Press Import to proceed.

 A message at the bottom of the page will confirm that your content has been successfully imported into your platform’s CLOR as a learning object.
 Refer to the Managing LinkedIn Learning Content in Docebo section of this manual for more information.

 Importing Content into the LMS as a Course